 In Being Donor-Centered in Changing Times, Penelope connects her latest research findings to her breakthrough fundraising philosophy — Donor-Centered Fundraising.
 She unfolds an evidence-based argument for understanding what donors want from their philanthropic relationships today, what that means for your bottom line, and how to apply a Donor-Centered Fundraising approach in an ever-evolving environment.

 Penelope Burk has surveyed hundreds of Leadership Volunteers, CEOs, and Development chiefs about how they define their own ‐‐ and each other’s ‐‐ responsibilities in fundraising.
-In this powerful and provocative address, Ms. Burk looks at the impact of staffing and support on the bottom line and what strategies and approaches are needed to ensure that the best decisions about fundraising are made so that more donors stay loyal while making increasingly generous gifts.
+In this powerful and practical address, Penelope looks at the impact of staffing and support on the bottom line and what strategies and approaches are needed to ensure that the best decisions about fundraising are made so that more donors stay loyal while making increasingly generous gifts.

 In We Have to Have the Money Now!
-Penelope explains what leadership volunteers need to know in order to make progressive decisions about fundraising and how fundraisers can prove to decision-makers that a longer term approach to raising money is more profitable.
+Penelope explains what leadership volunteers need to know in order to make solid and profitable decisions about fundraising.
+She also shows fundraisers how they can prove to decision-makers that a longer term approach to raising money is much more profitable.
 This provocative session helps transform the top decision-makers – Board, CEO and Development Chief – into a unified and more successful fundraising team.